symforce-org/symforce/README.md

 ## Generate runtime C++ code

 Let's look under the hood to understand how that optimization worked.
-For each factor, SymForce introspects the form of the symbolic function, passes through symbolic inputs to build an output expression, automatically computes tangent-space jacobians of those output expressions wrt the optimized variables, and generates fast runtime code for them.
+For each factor, SymForce introspects the form of the symbolic function, passes through symbolic inputs to build an output expression, automatically computes tangent-space jacobians of those output expressions w.r.t. the optimized variables, and generates fast runtime code for them.

 The [`Codegen`](https://symforce.org/api/symforce.codegen.codegen.html?highlight=codegen#module-symforce.codegen.codegen) class is the central tool for generating runtime code from symbolic expressions.
 In this case, we pass it the bearing residual function and configure it to generate C++ code:
 ```python